 Unsure where to start?
 Luckily, we have it mapped out for you.
 Here’s how to soak up all Mt.
 Hood and the Columbia River Gorge region has to offer in 10 blissful trips.

 Prized for its quiet beauty and easy accessibility, the 83-mile Clackamas River flows from its headwaters in the Mt.
 Hood National Forest to its confluence with the Willamette River.
 Whether you’re looking to kayak, paddleboard, swim or fish, you can do so along the sparkling Clackamas.
+(Note: Whitewater rafting on the Clackamas River is suspended in summer 2021 due to recent wildfire damage, but look for opportunities to resume again soon.
+Also, this portion of the Cascading Rivers Scenic Bikeway and the West Cascade Scenic Byway will be closed likely until fall 2021 due to wildfire-caused road damages.)
 Just over half the river is designated as Wild and Scenic, perfect for a family-friendly rafting adventure featuring Class II and III rapids; Blue Sky Rafting and River Drifters are two of the outfitters that run rafting trips through the summer.
 Native Americans have been fishing for salmon here for the past 10,000 years, and anglers today know the main stem of the Clackamas above the North Fork Reservoir as a premier spot for wild late-winter coho salmon.
 The river is also home to one of the two remaining runs of spring Chinook salmon in the Willamette basin, as well as a top spot for winter steelhead, cutthroat trout and native lamprey.
 More Clackamas River fun awaits at Milo McIver State Park in Estacada, where you can hike, camp, play disc golf and paddle.
 Cyclists take the Cascading Rivers Scenic Bikeway, which parallels the Wild and Scenic Clackamas River along rocky riffles, quiet pools and reservoirs.

 County: Clackamas County